 A comprehensive psychological evaluation is used to identify psychological issues through various tools available to the mental health professional.
 These specialized tools include structured interview techniques, behavioral observations, standardized self-report measures, and clinician administered projective measures.

-At The Village Institute, psychological evaluations result in extensive and intensive written reports that document the patients' psychological life in clear, non-jargon language that is useful to the patient and professional alike.
+The Village Institute utilizes psychological evaluations to develop extensive and intensive written reports that document the patient's psychological life in clear, non-jargon language that is useful to the patient and professional alike.

 Psychological evaluations can help the patient and the therapist answer some of these questions:

 What kind of therapy would be most beneficial?